Causality, agency, decisions, learning

 set of random variables \(\boldsymbol{V}\) with joint distribution \(\operatorname{Pr}(\boldsymbol{V})\) is a directed acyclic graph (DAG) \(\mathcal{G}=(\boldsymbol{V}, \mathcal{E})\) with vertices \(\boldsymbol{V}\) and edges \(\mathcal{E}\) such that the joint distribution can be factorised as \(\operatorname{Pr}(\boldsymbol{V})=\prod_{V \in \boldsymbol{v}} \operatorname{Pr}\left(V \mid \boldsymbol{Pa}_V\right)\), where \(\boldsymbol{Pa}_{\boldsymbol{V}}\) are the parents of \(V\) in \(G\).

-There’s an extension to classic Bayesian networks called influence diagrams.
-They are a generalization of Bayesian networks that can represent decision problems, using “square nodes for decision variables, diamond nodes for utility variables, and round nodes for everything else.”
-In contrast to classic influence diagrams, there are probability distributions over decision variables.
-[TODO clarify]
+There’s an extension to classic Bayesian networks called influence diagrams, which generalize Bayesian networks to represent decision problems, using “square nodes for decision variables, diamond nodes for utility variables, and round nodes for everything else.”
+In contrast to classic influence diagrams, the Everitt et al. (2021) variant (Causal Influence Models) carries probability distributions over the decision variables.

-We can extend causal DAGs to include many agents deciding about each other.
+We can extend mechanized influence diagrams to include many agents deciding about each other.
 See causality with multiple agents.

 What even is agency?
 How do we recognize it in natural and artificial systems?
 What are the implications for control, economics, and technology?